 The experience with Grammarly and Ginger was smooth and promising.
 Grammarly was top-notch, with updated tools, and I can directly vouch for the winning verdict.

 On the other hand, Ginger was decent but had restricted features.
-Still, the grammar integration did a pretty good job of eliminating unwanted words and errors.
+Still, the grammar integration feature did a pretty good job of eliminating unwanted words and errors.

 Although Grammarly earned a greater score, Ginger’s unique features were remarkable.
 For example, the rephrasing tool was on-point, and the delivery was excellent.

-In fact, Grammarly does not have a translator tool which means you cannot check for grammar in other languages except English.
+But, as a surprise, Grammarly does not have a translator tool which means you cannot check for grammar in other languages except English.
 That’s where Ginger stood out bravely.

 Needless to say, must-have features like Grammarly’s plagiarism checker worked perfectly well.
 I mean, I could check for plagiarism across the entire internet within seconds.
 Moreover, the advanced genre-specific suggestions were brilliant.